TokenScript-Framework/papers/README.md

-# TokenScript guides
+# TokenScript documents

-This repo was created in response to the [TokenScript documentation plan](https://community.tokenscript.org/t/what-kind-of-documents-do-we-need-for-tokenscript/366).

-Currently Christoph mans this project with input from various team members.
+This repo has the source code of [tokenscript.org website](http://tokenscript.org) as well as the [TokenScript github Page](https://tokenscript.github.io/TokenScript/)

-To build the documents:
+## Build the documents:

 1. Download and install [Dita Open Kit](https://www.dita-ot.org)